-No, but SUMR provides discounted housing through The Axis, a local apartment complex.
+No, but SUMR/GEAR UP provides discounted housing through The Axis, a local apartment complex.

 There are many affordable housing options available during the summer in Philadelphia.
-We recommend Axis Apartments, so you are housed with other SUMR Scholars, however, you can search for summer sublets through off campus housing sites, Facebook groups, or rooming with other SUMR scholars.
+We recommend Axis Apartments, so you are housed with other SUMR/GEAR UP Scholars, however, you can search for summer sublets through off campus housing sites, Facebook groups, or rooming with other SUMR/GEAR UP scholars.

 No, we suggest that you request a stipend from your university if transportation will be an issue.

 Program participants should have an interest in health care and strong quantitative skills.
-Candidates from minority groups that are underrepresented in the field of health services research (African-American, Hispanic/Latino, Native American, Pacific Islander) and first-generation college students are particularly encouraged to apply.
+Candidates from minority groups that are underrepresented in the field of health services research (African American, Hispanic/Latino, Native American, Pacific Islander), first-generation college students, individuals from disadvantaged backgrounds, individuals with disabilities, and individuals who identify as LGTBQIA+ are particularly encouraged to apply.
 Prospective participants do not have to make a commitment in advance to attend graduate school to be accepted into the program, but an academic or research career should be something they are considering.
-A committee of Penn faculty selects each year’s SUMR scholars from the highly competitive applicant pool.
+A committee of Penn faculty selects each year’s SUMR/GEAR UP scholars from the highly competitive applicant pool.

-SUMR scholars earn $15/hour during the summer months for a time commitment of 40 hours/week.
-Students work with their mentors to devise a schedule that can be flexible to work around other employment.
+SUMR/GEAR UP scholars earn $15/hour during the summer months for a time commitment of 40 hours/week.
+Students work with their mentors to devise their summer schedule.

-Although possible, it is NOT recommended as SUMR is a full time position.
+Although possible, it is NOT recommended as SUMR/GEAR UP is a full time position.

 Visit our SUMR Scholars page to learn about the current and past cohorts.